 It only takes about 15 minutes to make the best BBQ sauce ever:

-- Season to taste and store covered in the refrigerator
+Add additional seasoning to taste and store covered in the refrigerator.

 TIP: The flavors will continue to grow and combine the longer it sits.
 While this can be used right away, it's best to make it a day ahead of time for the best flavor.